dan1t0/Rest_Wifi-Pi/readme.md

 - Install the Node dependencies: `npm i`
 - Install external dependencies:
  - TODO
+- To develop you also need to have the Grunt client installed globally:`npm i -g grunt-cli`

 ## Use
 - Start the server (port 8080 by default): `node server.js [port_listen]`